parallaxtv/ParallaxTV/README.md

 npm run tauri build
 ```

+### Development Notes

+ParallaxTV is actively developed and is still evolving quickly.
+The current focus is on refining the overall experience, improving stability, and making the app feel more deliberate and cohesive across the full media flow.

 ---

 ## Project Philosophy

 ParallaxTV exists to make Jellyfin feel like a true desktop application again: fast, elegant, and intentional.

 It is built for users who want a more immersive experience without sacrificing the flexibility of self-hosted media.
+The project is guided by a simple idea: media should feel beautiful, responsive, and effortless to enjoy from the first launch.

 ---